Donald Lee (cricketer)

 Donald Lee (29 April 1933 – 10 August 2016) was a South African cricketer.
 He played first-class cricket for Griqualand West and Orange Free State between 1952 and 1968.
 Later in his career, he became a first-class cricket umpire.
+Lee continued to pass on his passion for cricket through his three children and five grandchildren, until his death in 2016.